QuantumMeme/Aeggonia/Sessions/Oneshots/Taxing Tabaxi.md

 ### NPCs

 ## Cultists

-The Spine thinks its glorious thoughts through your own-- the crystal in your skull harmonizes with the exalted one within the center of the hallowed land you live in.
-He who intercedes, Kistaledes, tells you of its ideals.
-It buzzes with one continuous thought-- one task for you and your brethren.
+_Your brain jiggles within your skull as the crystal embedded in your forehead buzzes with intent.
+Kistaledes, the intercessor to the Spine is relaying its exalted words into your eagerly awaiting minds._

+Greetings, my little vertebrae!

+Rejoice, for there is a new opportunity to prove your faith to the god of gods!
+A simple task, one your brethren have done before!

-*RETURN MY FLESH*
+**RETURN MY FLESH.**

-Those bastards wheeling through the flametouched land carry your Lord's flesh-- cut from its body and stolen-- only to be destroyed by the Flame Clan.
-This cannot be allowed to happen.
-You must stop them and retrieve the artifacts in one piece.
+A heavily defended trade cart is to be brushing past the hallowed ground we claim, said to contain pieces of our Lord within!
+Your task is to retrieve it... and to **KILL THOSE WHO OPPOSE ME.**

+You will have about an hour to prepare for their arrival.
+Do what you must, do all that you can-- bring glory to the glorious, and shame to the shameful!

 ### Resources

 - **Martyrdom**
 	- You concentrate on nothing but prayer and exaltation as you run towards the enemy.
 Fingers on your temples you scream the words you're taught-- a spell in Abyssal.
 You don't know what it means exactly, but you do know what comes next.
 	- **Cost**: An action.
 At the end of your next turn, you will explode violently.
 You will die.
 No death saves, no nothing.
 You will die.
-	- **Effect**: Pure, unadulterated mana bursts forth from you in a 10ft radius.
-Players caught within must make a DC16 dex save against **8d8** *force* damage or half on success.
+	- **Effect**: Pure, unadulterated mana bursts forth from you in a **10ft radius**.
+Players caught within must make a **DC16 dex save** against **8d8** *force* damage or half on success.
 The area is now marred with a crater.
 ### NPCs

+**Gregori Zynderglim**